John Deely: Publications

 See also pp. 391–422 of Realism for the 21st Century: A John Deely Reader, ed.
 Paul Cobley (Scranton Univ.: 2009) for a 285-item bibliography.

 See under "External links" for online works and bibliographies.

+Ideas

+Cenoscopy and Ideoscopy

+In his work on René Descartes and Poinsot, Deely highlights how Charles Sanders Peirce drew on Jeremy Bentham who proposed understanding on the basis common to all as cenoscopy and science which wishes to discover new phenomenon as ideoscopy.
+John Deely writes: